pyeventsourcing/eventsourcing/docs/topics/projections.rst

 log and write copies of the original records into a replica's record manager.

-In the example below, the ``SimpleApplication`` class is used, which has a ``RecordManagerNotificationLog`` as its ``notification_log``.
-Reading this log, locally or remotely, will yield all the event records persisted by the ``SimpleApplication``.
-The ``SimpleApplication`` uses a record manager with contiguous record IDs which allows it to be used within a record manager notification log object.
+In the example below, the :class:`~eventsourcing.application.simple.SimpleApplication` class is used, which has a :class:`~eventsourcing.application.notificationlog.RecordManagerNotificationLog` as its ``notification_log``.
+Reading this log, locally or remotely, will yield all the event records persisted by the :class:`~eventsourcing.application.simple.SimpleApplication`.
+The :class:`~eventsourcing.application.simple.SimpleApplication` uses a record manager with contiguous record IDs which allows it to be used within a record manager notification log object.

 A record manager notification log object represents records as record notifications.
 With record notifications, the ID of the record in the